axieax/notes/COMP3121 Notes/Assignments/Assignment 3/Question 1.md

 Andrew Xie, z5317337

-**You are given a boolean expression consisting of a string of the symbols *true*, *false*, separated by operators AND, OR, NAND and NOR but without any parantheses.
-Count the number of ways one can put parantheses in the expression such that it will evaluate to *true*.**
+**You are given a boolean expression consisting of a string of the symbols *true*, *false*, separated by operators AND, OR, NAND and NOR but without any parentheses.
+Count the number of ways one can put parentheses in the expression such that it will evaluate to *true*.**

 Say we have an expression such as *false* AND *true* OR *true*.
-There are two ways to put parantheses in the expression, i.e.
+There are two ways to put parentheses in the expression, i.e.

 1. (*false*) AND (*true* OR *true*)
 2. (*false* AND *true*) OR *true*.